 Alberta has some of the hardest water in Canada outside of Ontario, and with Calgary near the top of the list for hardest water in the province, it’s no surprise that many Calgarians are in a constant battle with hard water stains and mineral scum.
 In particular, toilets are infamous for nasty, red-brown hard water stains.
-But how do you get rid of these stains without damaging your plumbing?
+But how to remove hard water stains without damaging your plumbing?

 That’s a great question.
 Many of the commercial toilet cleaners that are widely available in stores are not made with your plumbing’s longevity in mind.
 In particular, toilet cleaners with bleach or which are designed to be placed inside the toilet are highly corrosive and will slowly damage your toilet and your plumbing system at large.
 Learn more about keeping your toilet clean.
 But with drop in solutions and bleach ruled out, what’s a homeowner to do about those toilet stains?
 Turn to good old fashioned baking soda and vinegar!